Nevada — Congressional Term Limits (1994–1995)

 Term-Limit Rule

-• The amendment expressly preserved write-in candidacy as an alternative access path.
+The amendment expressly preserved write-in candidacy as an alternative access path, maintaining a distinction between ballot placement and candidacy.

 Nevada Constitution, Article 4, Section 3 (as amended by Question 8, 1994)